 The best workaround is to let the SEO team inform the engineering and product teams about all recent developments and updates, then act fast.

-Need a second opinion or a helping hand from our team about Enterprise SEO in 2022, send us a note and we’ll be happy to share our expertise with you.
+Need a second opinion or a helping hand from our team about Enterprise SEO and make it simple, send us a note and we’ll be happy to share our expertise with you.